-Depending on the severity of the violation, students may be placed on probation without warning.
-Written warnings will include the reason for the warning, and the terms and requirements to be accomplished to return to a student in good standing at AVTEC.
+Depending on the severity of the a behavioral violation, students may be placed on probation without warning.
+Written warnings will include the reason for the warning, and the terms and conditions to be met to avoid further corrective actions.
+Students are required to meet with their program counselor and financial aid within two business days of being given a warning.